llGooglell/selectnav.js/README.md

 * `indent` *char* - used together with nested attribute, it lets you specify the indent symbol. **Default** →
 * `label` *string* - set a label that will be the first element of the drop-down menu. **Default** - Navigation -

-# Demos

-See http://lukaszfiszer.github.com/selectnav.js/ for live demo and examples

 # Ender